In the Landing Pages editor, on the left side under Blocks, you will see the Form option.

 |

-Single opt-in You can use single opt-in when a confirmed opt-in is not required.
-Additional setting: option to prevent submission if the checkbox is not checked. |
+Single opt-in Additional setting: option to prevent submission if the checkbox is not checked. |

 For each form field, it is possible to adjust styling settings and apply additional settings.